pronovic/apologies-server/PyPI.md

 including a state machine to manage board game state.
 However, its main purpose was to support the process of building that web UI, so it's not designed or architected for production use.
-It doesn't really look like something I wrote write today, given the benefit of more experience with async design patterns in Python.
+It doesn't really look like something I would write today, given the benefit of more experience with async design patterns in Python.
 But, it works.

 See the [documentation](https://apologies-server.readthedocs.io/en/stable/design.html) for notes about the public interface and the event model.